siddiqian-developer/aoftoo-assignment/README.md

+# Note

+The other contributor is my another account.

 # A Request

 I hope this will be more than your expectaions.
 In case, there is some issue, please do tell me.
 I am open for the **revisions**.